 Current national planning policy requires this unmet housing and employment land need to be provided for across the Housing Market Area, Functional Economic Market Area (FEMA) and other areas with which Sandwell has a strong physical or functional relationship.

-Sandwell has worked openly and constructively with neighbouring authorities to help provide as much certainty as possible about how and where its housing and employment land needs might be delivered.
-The current position is set out in the SLP’s Statement of Consultation and will be further clarified at Submission stage.
+Sandwell has worked openly and constructively with neighbouring authorities to help provide as much certainty as possible about how and where its housing and employment land needs might be delivered..

 Sandwell recognises that this process may address only a small proportion of the housing and employment shortfall, as it is beyond the legal powers of the Council to establish the limits of sustainable development in neighbouring authorities.
-If a shortfall remains over and above existing and anticipated contributions (which is likely), Sandwell will undertake further work as appropriate to identify how the shortfall might be addressed.
+Sandwell will undertake further work as appropriate to identify how the shortfall might be addressed.
+This work includes those mechanisms set out at paragraph 3.15 to monitor and review land supply within Sandwell borough.

 Notwithstanding this, Sandwell is committed to ongoing engagement with its neighbours to secure the most appropriate and sustainable locations for housing and employment growth to meet local needs.
 In terms of housing, the engagement will extend beyond the adoption of this plan and will build on the partnership approach developed across the Greater Birmingham and Black Country Housing Market Area.